Inkdecker/Inkdrawing/README.md

 >Note: You can select "Randomize" to shuffle the pictures and "Start session" to automatically start the session whenever the program is launched using your latest settings.

 ## Rainmeter
 The image preset can be exported and used as rainmeter slideshow.
-To do so, selected the image presets you to export and press the Rainmeter button.
+To do so, selected the image preset you want to export and press the [Rainmeter] button.
 You can then place the created profile inside your **\RAINMETER\Skins** folder and then launch it using rainmeter.
 > Note: The IMG_SLIDESHOW.ini file can be edited to customise the slideshow.
 >
 > Note: Deleted image files get send to the \rainmeter_presets\Deleted Files folder.